2200100/CS220AU-DP-2022/README.md

 ## TODO
 ### in week 3
-- help students fork the repo and understand its code structure, etc.
+- explore a variety of software audio-video production
+- progress with the assignment
+- research biotechnology as an existential risk
+- relate biotechnology and digital identities